Shuji Kira

-Shuji Kira (吉良 州司, Kira Shūji) is a Japanese politician of Yūshi no Kai, who serves as a member of the House of Representatives in the Diet (the national legislature of Japan).
-He represents Ōita 1st district and was a member of the Democratic Party of Japan until its dissolution.
+Shuji Kira (吉良 州司, Kira Shūji) is a Japanese politician who served in the House of Representatives in the Diet (the national legislature of Japan), representing Ōita 1st district.
+He was a member of the Democratic Party of Japan until its dissolution and later Yūshi no Kai.
 A native of Ōita and graduate of the University of Tokyo, he ran unsuccessfully for the governorship of Ōita Prefecture in 2003.
 In the same year, he ran for the House of Representatives as an independent and was elected for the first time.
+After failing to get reelected in 2026, he announced his retirement from politics.